 Hopkins is a very small town located in the state of South Carolina.
 With a population of 3,068 people and three constituent neighborhoods, Hopkins is the 114th largest community in South Carolina.

 Hopkins is a very ethnically-diverse town.
 The people who call Hopkins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopkins residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hopkins include German, Irish, Austrian, and Scottish.
+Important ancestries of people in Hopkins include Scottish, Eastern European, English, African, and Italian.

 The most common language spoken in Hopkins is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.